IidaKok/groupb-project/README.md

 ## Usage Instructions:
 1. Clone the code
-2. Install MariaDB and add the database using the script found in the directory /groupb-project/MySQL/ohjtuot2updateEnglish.sql
+2. Install MariaDB and add the database using the script found in the directory ~/groupb-project/MySQL/ohjtuot2updateEnglish.sql
-3. Modify the database connection settings in the file: /groupb-project/src/backend/db.js if needed
+3. Modify the database connection settings in the file: ~/groupb-project/src/backend/db.js if needed
 4. Install the necessary packages:
-     - /groupb-project -> `npm install`
+     - ~/groupb-project -> `npm install`
-     - /groupb-project/src/backend -> `npm install -g nodemon`
+     - ~/groupb-project/src/backend -> `npm install -g nodemon`
-5. Start the backend in the location: /groupb-project/src/backend -> `nodemon App.js`
+5. Start the backend in the location: ~/groupb-project/src/backend -> `nodemon App.js`
 6. [Open in a web browser](https://iidakok.github.io/groupb-project/)

+## Known Issues:
+Currently, the password recovery feature implemented via Nodemailer is non-functional.